Genaker/laragento/README.md

 ```

 # Documentation
-This solution doesn't require documentation because it reuses a widely used software development tools vs Magento 2 in house built framework.
+This solution doesn't require documentation because it reuses a widely used software development tool vs Magento 2 in-house built framework.

 **Official Eloquent Documentation:** https://laravel.com/docs/8.x/eloquent

-If you have any issues and Enterprise (Adobe Commerce) Version support create a ticket or drop me email at: yegorshytikov@gmail.com
+If you have any issues and Enterprise (Adobe Commerce) Version support create a ticket or drop me an email at: yegorshytikov@gmail.com

 # Install Laragento